 3- Queen Sirikit Museum of Textiles

-The Queen Sirikit Museum of Textiles is located in an Italianate-style building on the grounds of Bangkok’s Grand Palace, previously used as King Rama V’s Ministry of Finance.
+The Queen Sirikit Museum of Textiles is located in an Italianate-style building on the grounds of Bangkok’s Grand Palace (one of Thailand’s landmarks), previously used as King Rama V’s Ministry of Finance.

 The museum shop has a range of fashion and home decor items made from Thai silk for sale.